worksona/the-sodanovels/the-next-listener/The-Next-Listener.md

 "I hope you do."
 Roth stood.
 "Because this is important work we're doing.
 Historical work.
 And history is written by those who know what to observe and what to leave unobserved.
 Think about that."

-She walked away, leaving Sarah staring at her computer screen with her heart pounding.
+She walked away, leaving Liv staring at her computer screen with her heart pounding.

-That night, Sarah almost destroyed her notebook.
+That night, Liv almost destroyed her notebook.
 Almost burned all her personal data tapes.
 Almost stopped.

 But she couldn't.
 Because two days later, something else happened.